beckerg/cpuperf/README.md

 ```

 We see that **cpuperf** first performs a baseline measurement, which is simply a call to
-a function that accepts a single pointer and returns zero.
-According to the **sermin**
+a function that accepts a single pointer to some per-thread data and returns zero.
-columns it takes 24 cycles to call this function and wait for completion.
-However, it
+According to the **sermin** columns it takes 24 cycles to call this function and wait for
-appears that if we do not serialize the call nor wait for completion we can call this
+completion.
+However, according to the **avg** columns, it appears that if we do not serialize
+the call nor wait for completion we can call this function an average of 716.99 million
-function an average of 716.99 million times per second per vCPU (roughly five times
+times per second per vCPU (roughly five times more often, likely due to the processor's
-more often, likely due to the processor's ability to schedule overlapping calls).
+ability to schedule overlapping instructions).
 Similary, we see that the cost of calling lock+inc+unlock on an uncontended mutex
 is about 87 cycles, and we can do that about 44.24 million times per second.
-It's not obvious, but the **sermin** result of the "lock-mutex-pthread" test have
+It's not obvious, but the **sermin** result of the **lock-mutex-pthread** test have
 had the baseline measurement subtracted from it.
 More on this later...

-Next, we run **cpuperf** again with the _**-s**_ option which tells _**cpuperf**_ to use
+Next, we run **cpuperf** again, this time with the _**-s**_ option which tells _**cpuperf**_
-shared locks amongst all test threads:
+to use shared locks amongst all test threads:

 ```
 $ sudo ./cpuperf -t lock-mutex -s  2 4